-Tremendous growth has been achieved in driving augmentation devices, collectively termed “Advanced Driver Assistance Systems” or ADAS [2].
+Driving augmentation devices, collectively termed “Advanced Driver Assistance Systems” or ADAS, have undergone tremendous growth and development [2].
 Safety organizations such as the Institute for Highway Safety (IIHS), Highway Loss Data Institute (HLDI), and the National Highway Traffic Safety Administration reviewed recent U.S. traffic data and confirmed that ADAS systems directly contributed to an overall reduction in annual crashes, and likely prevented deaths and serious injuries [3][4].

 However, road navigation remains the biggest hurdle for fully-autonomous vehicle implementation.
 Current vehicle guidance techniques have relied on one of two possible techniques: high-precision tracking using a redundant network of position tracking sensors in low-speed, urban environments; and lane edge identification using either LIDAR or machine optics.
 Both techniques develop an ad hoc estimation of the desired position within a lane (i.e., the lane centerline), estimate the vehicle’s current offset from that desired path, and identify what corrective factors are necessary for the vehicle’s trajectory to rejoin the desired path.
 Therefore, before determining what vehicle controls are necessary to follow a target path, the geometry of the target path must first be identified.